JamesB0010/Final-Year-Project/README.md

 * Unity Version 2022.3.26.1f (you may upgrade if you want, although upgrading *may* introduce errors)
+* Have a pair of etee controllers and dongle (controllers used to play the game)
 * Blender (any version)
 * Fmod studio Version 2.03.06 (if you want to edit the sounds in the game)